algolia/instantsearch/docgen/src/guide/Routing.md

 * The [search state guide](guide/Search_state.html) details all widgets and connectors search state values.
 * React InstantSearch can be plugged into any history or routing library, you only have to listen for searchState changes and inject searchState appropriately.
+* Be careful when synchronizing your [search state](guide/Search_state.html) to the url bar of the browser.
+Doing it too often will lead to not good back/next navigation points (one per letter) and it will slow down the overall experience.
+We have experienced that browsers don't like it when we manipulate the url bar too often.
+We try to update the url 700ms after the last search state event.

 <div class="guide-nav">
     <div class="guide-nav-left">